Content Delivery Networks (CDNs)

 The CDN figures out the closest datacenter to the user's browser and, using redirection, downloads the requested data from there.
 CDN redirection is quick, and can save users a lot of download time.

 How should I set up my network so that CDNs work best with Office 365?

-When you enable a CDN for your Office 365 tenant, you begin by setting policies that govern the content sources (called origins in the context of CDNs), data classifications or file types you want to be distributed over the CDN.
-Users who access the specified content will be redirected to the closest location of the file in the CDN.
-Therefore, you should use the best practices outlined in Managing Office 365 endpoints to ensure that your network configuration permits client browsers to access the CDN directly rather than routing CDN traffic through central proxies to avoid introducing unnecessary latency.
+Minimizing latency between clients on your network and CDN endpoints is the key consideration for ensuring optimal performance.
+You can use the best practices outlined in Managing Office 365 endpoints to ensure that your network configuration permits client browsers to access the CDN directly rather than routing CDN traffic through central proxies to avoid introducing unnecessary latency.